kasimte/codesignal-personal/README.md

-# CodeSignal Solutions
+# Coding Challenges

-This is a repository of solutions to CodeSignal problems, including learning notes.
+This is a repository of personal solutions to coding challenges, including learning notes, from apps like CodeSignal.

 Each solution is a subdirectory under the `src` directory.